Institut national des langues et civilisations orientales: International

 Inalco is an active member of Sorbonne Paris Cité, with 120,000 students, 8,500 faculty members, and 6,000 technical and administrative staff.
 Branches have been opened in Singapore, Buenos Aires and São Paulo.

+Inalco is in 2007 a founding member of the Consortium for Asian and African Studies (CAAS), with the School of Oriental and African Studies (UK), the Tokyo University of Foreign Studies (Japan), Leiden University (Netherlands), and the National University of Singapore.
+Since, they have been joined by Columbia University (USA), the Hankuk University of Foreign Studies (South Korea), and Shanghai International Studies University (China).

 The foundation strives to develop the preservation, study, transmission, development and interaction of languages and cultures in France and around the world with projects involving the institute's expertise: education, research, advancing knowledge and skills in a globalized world.

 More than 120 nationalities are represented by Inalco faculty and students.
 The institute, along with its teachers, students and partners, organizes over a hundred cultural events a year.
-Inalco also participates in several international film festivals and makes every effort to share its knowledge and expertise with society.
+Inalco also participates in several international film festivals (such as the Vesoul International Film Festival of Asian Cinema) and makes every effort to share its knowledge and expertise with society.